-With sunny bits of carrot, coconut, and pineapple, these moist carrot muffins with coconut and pineapple are another reason to smile on even the dreariest of days.
+With sunny bits of carrot, coconut, and pineapple, these super-moist, super-happy muffins are another reason to smile on even the dreariest of days.

 They’re a riff on my hearty spiced carrot muffins, a favorite of adults and picky toddlers alike – with some added coconut.
 Inspired by the hunk of pineapple left over from shish kabobs and mojito sangria, I threw that in too.
 Just generally inspired, I shifted the spices around a bit.